prmanu58/Cross-site-Request-Forgery-protection-in-web-applications-via-Double-Submit-Cookies-Patterns/README.md

 * Username : pramesh
 * Password : pramesh123
-* Make sure to check the remember me Checkbox
+* Make sure to check the Checkbox